FedericoPonzi/cryptopals/README.md

 # Cryptopals
-My solutions to cryptopals challenge.
-In order to complete the challenges, I first implement the crypto algorithm inside the crypto crate, then solve the challenge by breaking it.
+This repo contains my solutions to [cryptopals challenge](https://cryptopals.com/).
+Rather than relying on pre-existing crypto algorithms, I chose to implement them myself in the crypto crate.